 This is essential as when it comes to the design of the individual developer parcels / planning applications, there is more certainty about the strategic issues.
-It also avoids major opportunities being completely overlooked.
+It also as Qids of Q overlooked.

 1: CREATE QUALITY URBAN DESIGN GUIDANCE

 Where new areas of development span Local Authority administrative or developer boundaries, joint collaborative working between Local Planning Authorities and also between different developers will be encouraged.